 If you are dealing with pain and would like to know how we can help, call or text us at (512) 693-8849.

 Below is one such video showing an example of a spinal mobilization manual therapy technique.

 Mid Thoracic PA Spinal Mobilization for Mid-Back and Neck pain, with patient in supine position.

 The therapists at Carter Physiotherapy are miracle workers!
 A few treatments with them on my neck after it was aching and cracking for weeks on end and I have had zero pain since.
 Amazing.
 My neck hasn’t popped or cracked since I saw them.
 Thank you so much for taking the time to help me.

 (please excuse grammatical errors and the conversational nature of the transcription):

 “I’m going to perform a very simple mobilization through the thoracic spine and the position of my hands is as follows: The two small fingers are going to be on the left side of her spinous processes.
 I’m going to bunch up my thenar eminence on the right side and then the spinous process will lay right in the middle.

 Next, I’m going to do a general mobilization.
 There might be some pops.
 But I’m not going to be thrusting going for pops.
 I’m just trying to gently move this area.
 Inform the patient of this and ask them to let you know if it hurts at any point.

 Let the patient lie on their back.
-Don’t let their arms crossed at the forearms because we’re pushing and putting pressure through the arms so that can hurt them if crossed like that.
+Don’t let their arms cross at the forearms because we’re pushing and putting pressure through the arms, so that can hurt them if crossed like that.
 So you place one elbow under the other.
 The patient must relax back over my hand.
 Ask her to breathe in and out, relaxing gently.”